 Ever since then we’ve put a big focus on speaker inclusion.

 Our success really took off when Social Fresh cofounder, Nicole D’Alonzo, helped setup our speaker diversity goals.
-Since 2013, every conference we’ve hosted has had 50% or more female speakers on stage.
+Since 2013, every top social media conference we’ve hosted has had 50% or more female speakers on stage.